A chilling horror that will keep you hooked…

 Elizabeth and Nick however have arrived in the town.
 We see them in bed together talking, and then there is an ominous knock on his front door.
 He goes to answer it.
 And we see the fog and a silhouette of a man with a hook.
 However, as he goes to answer his cat gets his attention first.
 The man at the door disappears along with the fog.
 As the strange glowing fog envelops the town, Stevie announces the end of the “witching hour” on the radio.

-This film has all the ingredients for a horror film from the intricacies of the plot to Carpenter composed soundtrack.
+This film has all the ingredients for a horror film from the intricacies of the plot to a Carpenter composed soundtrack.
 The film has a dream cast all with fame related to this genre to the director in John Carpenter, a name now synonymous for directing tales of suspense laden horror.
 Barbeau is sassy, sexy and gutsy as our female protagonist in this movie.
-Her sultry voice used for the radio, got the attentions of the fishermen.
+Her sultry voice used for the radio got the attention of the fishermen.

-This was Carpenter’s second big screen horror film for after Halloween (1978) and his first cinematic feature film with Barbeau, with another being Escape from New York (1981) (although they had worked together in TV movies).
-These movies, will be featured in reviews here soon and in these early, now cinematic classic movies, Carpenter carved out his name as a director, screenplay writer, soundtrack composer…
+This was Carpenter’s second big-screen horror film after Halloween (1978) and his first cinematic feature film with Barbeau, with another being Escape from New York (1981) (although they had worked together in TV movies).
+These movies are all now cinematic classic movies where Carpenter carved out his name as a director, screenplay writer, soundtrack composer…

 Weeper Rating: 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂🙂 🙂 🙂10

 Hulk Rating: /10